Zuni people: Carving and silversmithing

 Zuni also make fetishes and necklaces for the purpose of rituals and trade, and more recently for sale to collectors.

 The Zuni are known for their fine lapidary work.
 Zuni jewelers set hand-cut turquoise and other stones in silver.
 Today jewelry-making thrives as an art form among the Zuni.
 Many Zuni have become master stone-cutters.
 Techniques used include mosaic and channel inlay to create intricate designs and unique patterns.

 Two specialties of Zuni jewelers are needlepoint and petit point.
 In making needlepoint, small, slightly oval-shaped stones with pointed ends are set in silver bezels, close to one another and side by side to create a pattern.
 The technique is normally used with turquoise, sometimes with coral and occasionally with other stones in creating necklaces, bracelets, earrings and rings.
 Petit point is made in the same fashion as needlepoint, except that one end of each stone is pointed, and the other end is rounded.

 Religion

 Religion is central to Zuni life.
 Their traditional religious beliefs are centered on the three most powerful of their deities: Earth Mother, Sun Father, and Moonlight-Giving Mother.
 The religion is katsina-based, and ceremonies occur during winter solstice, summer, harvest, and again in winter.
+Both Zuni men and women contribute to the religious practices, and deities of both genders are honored through ceremonies.

 Priesthood includes three priests (north, above and below), and Pekwin (the above priest) determines the religious calendar.
-A religious society is associated with each of the six kivas, and each boy is initiated into one of these societies.
+A religious society is associated with each of the six kivas, and each boy is initiated into one of these societies by his ceremonial father around the age of five or six.